Blog Header Logo

 That being said, pressure switches can be adjusted from 1-5 psi, or from 1-10 psi.
 After checking first all of those items above to be sure that flow and pressure is proper and normal, you can make micro adjustments to a dial wheel or small screw, to change the pressure minimum required for the switch to close, allowing the heater to work.

-Other adjustable pressure switches have an Adjustment Wheel that you turn with thumb and finger.
+Other adjustable pressure switches have an adjustment wheel that you turn with thumb and finger.
 Many have a lock mechanism, Len Gordon has a sliding tab lock, Tecmark has a metal clip that needs to be removed or bent out of the way.
-Again, turn to the left to reduce required minimum pressure, and turn it to the point just beyond where the heater turns On.
+Again, turn to the left to reduce the required minimum pressure, and turn it to the point just beyond where the heater turns on.

 Essential Products